OpenDataAarhus/CKANDatastoreCPRCheck/README.md

-Check date where come from the CKAN datastore API, for the danish personally identifiable number.
+Check data where come from the CKAN datastore API, for the danish personally identifiable number.

 Setup
 --------------